DataDog/dd-trace-php/profiling/README.md

 The command `cargo test` will run the tests on the profiler.

+To see if the profiler is recognised by your PHP version as an extension you may run `php -d extension=target/release/libdatadog_php_profiling.so --ri datadog-profiling` and check the output.

 ## Troubleshooting

 #### ld: symbol(s) not found for architecture arm64